 How Well It Worked

 Reagan cut the top marginal income tax rate from 70% to 28%.
 He reduced the top corporate tax rate from 48% to 34%.
-That helped boost the economy out of the worst recession since the Great Depression.
+That helped boost the economy out of the worst recession (at that time) since the Great Depression.

 Studies show that tax cuts aren't equally effective in creating jobs.
 Cuts to lower-income families directly translate into increased spending.
 That boosts demand and economic growth.
 Tax cuts to higher-income families are often invested, saved, or used to pay off debt.
 That boosts the stock market and banks, but not retail.